derb12/pybaselines/README.rst

 Introduction
 ------------

-pybaselines provides many different baseline correction algorithms for fitting baselines to data from experimental techniques such as Raman, FTIR, NMR, XRD, PIXE, etc. The aim of the project is to provide a semi-unified API to allow quickly testing and comparing multiple baseline correction algorithms to find the best one for a set of data.
+pybaselines is a Python library that provides many different algorithms for performing baseline correction on data from experimental techniques such as Raman, FTIR, NMR, XRD, PIXE, etc. The aim of the project is to provide a semi-unified API to allow quickly testing and comparing multiple baseline correction algorithms to find the best one for a set of data.

 pybaselines has 45+ baseline correction algorithms.
 Whenever possible, the original names of the algorithms were used.
 The algorithms are grouped accordingly: